SeaOfNodes/Simple/chapter03/README.md

 ![Graph1](./docs/03-graph1.svg)

-The diagram shows the symbol tables in the bottom cluster.
+The diagram shows the ScopeNode and the symbol tables in the bottom cluster.
 Each table is annotated by its scope level, and shows the variables defined in that scope.

 * When we exit the nested scope on line 8, the symbol table at level 1 is popped.